taidanh/rex/README.md

 ## Downsides of Regex

-One of the main downsides of traditional regular expressions is that they can be difficult to read, write, and understand, especially newcomers or someone who is working on complex or multi-layered patterns.
-Traditional regular expression syntax is often dense and opaque, which can make it difficult to write and maintain regular expressions, and can also make it difficult to understand and modify regular expressions written by others.
+One of the main downsides of traditional regular expressions is that they can be difficult to read, write, and understand, especially for newcomers or someone who is working on multi-layered patterns.
+Traditional regular expression syntax is often dense and opaque, which can make it difficult to write and maintain regular expressions.
+This difficulty increases when there are more hands on a project and they are trying to understand and modify regular expressions written by others.

 Another downside of traditional regular expressions is that they are not very modular or reusable.
 In many cases, regular expressions are written as long, monolithic strings that are difficult to break up into smaller, more manageable pieces.
 This can make it difficult to reuse regular expressions, or to modify regular expressions without breaking existing code.